Wilfrid Israel: Personal life

 Wilfrid Israel was a homosexual but this was repressed and hidden, and as such was also referred to in two books by Christopher Isherwood - Goodbye to Berlin (1939) and Christopher and His Kind published in 1976.
 Both books were later adapted to films.

 Death

 On 26 March 1943, Israel left London for Lisbon, Portugal and spent the next two months distributing certificates of entry to British-ruled Palestine, and investigating the situation of Jews on the peninsula; during World War II the right-wing governments in Spain and Portugal had some sympathies with Nazi Germany but refused to hand over Jews to the Germans.
-Before Israel left the peninsula, he had also formulated a plan to rescue Jewish children from Vichy France – an enterprise partially carried out after his death.
+Before Israel left the Iberian Peninsula, he had also formulated a plan to rescue Jewish children from Vichy France – an enterprise partially carried out after his death.
 Israel was killed, aged 43, on 1 June 1943 when British Overseas Airways Corporation Flight 777 was shot down over the Bay of Biscay by eight German Junkers Ju 88s.